sharpdressedcodes/react-video-uploader/README.md

 This project uses [fluent-ffmpeg](https://github.com/fluent-ffmpeg/node-fluent-ffmpeg) to generate preview thumbnails, gifs, posters and media info.

 To get going, you can either use with or without docker.
-If you use without docker, you'll need node, npm, cypress, ffmpeg, ffprobe and either flvtool2 or flvmeta installed.
+If you use without docker, you'll need node, npm, ffmpeg and either flvtool2 or flvmeta installed.
-You can get away without having ffmpeg, ffprobe and either flvtool2 or flvmeta, as long as you don't upload any files.
+You can get away without having ffmpeg and either flvtool2 or flvmeta, as long as you don't upload any files.
-You can also get away without having Cypress, as long as you dont run any functional tests.

 ## With docker